cafesk8/tropic/docs/migration.md

 **Migration commands**

-All commands for migrations should be located in namespace `Shopsys\ShopBundle\Command\Migration`.
+All commands for migrations should be located in namespace `App\Command\Migration`.
 Commands in this namespace are autowired with a connection to MySql database automatically.
 You don't need to register that manually.